 That Wilder, then 25, was a different proposition altogether.
 Raw and somewhat unsure of himself, he was full of basketball player athleticism but still in the process of figuring out how to transfer it from hardwood to canvas.
 He was erratic, excitable, reckless.
 He kept Haye on his toes without treading on them or lifting him off them.

 Outside the ring, meanwhile, he was pleasant, down-to-earth and well-mannered.
 He was thankful for the opportunity.
-Unknown, approached only because of his size and amateur achievements (an Olympic bronze medal in 2008 was no mean feat), Wilder behaved accordingly, travelled with no airs and graces, and acquiesced to Haye’s demands, at least in terms of social niceties, respectful of the fact it was his gym and city.
+He was unknown, approached only because of his size and amateur achievements (an Olympic bronze medal in 2008 was no mean feat), and behaved accordingly, travelling with no airs and graces, and acquiescing to Haye’s demands, at least in terms of social niceties, respectful of the fact it was his gym and city.
 He was a delight.

 But 2013 was different.
 Still a delight, you now heard him before you saw him.
 There was a “BOMB SQUAD!” on every corner – a brave and dangerous mantra in this day and age – and Wilder, once the student, now the teacher, arrived not as a sparring partner but as someone with designs on showing how much he had improved; showing everyone why he would soon become America’s next world heavyweight champion.

 Moreover, when he sparred, which he did regularly that summer, he sparred like no heavyweight I’d ever seen.
 Utterly relaxed, veins of ice, Wilder would nonchalantly rattle through rounds with Haye, Mariusz Wach and Filip Hrgovic as if the only repercussion of a misstep would be a grazed knee.